bboolean/four-in-a-row/README.md

 # four-in-a-row

-Play four in a row
+Play four in a row.

 ## Run